Skip to main content

 Configure spawn parameters

-Define the Conduit’s configuration including the underlying Vehicle, transfer mode, and initial deposit size.
+Define the Conduit’s configuration including the underlying Vehicle and transfer mode.
+The initial deposit size is read from the AssetRegistry — it is not passed here.

 ConduitFactory.SpawnParams memory params = ConduitFactory.SpawnParams({